clayh7/BreadEngine/README.md

   - File Utils
   - String Utils

 As I continue to use it, more is added.
-There is not a list of planned features, but more of what I find interesting.
+There is not a list of planned features, basically I add more of what I find interesting.

+Third Party:
+- fmod
+- stb_image
+- XMLParser

 # Multiplayer Game Programming
 While I'm reading this book, I need a place to implement the examples the book talks about so I can learn it better.